BabyPulmo/docs/submission/qa-prep.md

 # Q1 — “What’s your actual accuracy?”

-Our target is the published JAMA Pediatrics 2018 benchmark of 84% pediatric pneumonia sensitivity.
+Our Phase 1 target is the published JAMA Pediatrics 2018 benchmark of 84% pediatric pneumonia sensitivity achieved by ResApp.

-Realistically, we expect early lab performance around 70–78%, with lower field performance initially around 58–68%.
+Realistically, early lab-stage performance is expected around 70–78%, with lower real-world field performance initially around 58–68% because of background noise and pediatric domain shift.

-That’s why Baby Pulmo is designed as a decision-support system with human-in-the-loop CHW escalation, not an autonomous diagnostic tool.
+That’s why Baby Pulmo is designed as a decision-support and triage system rather than an autonomous diagnostic device.
+Severe cases are always escalated to a human Community Health Worker.

 ## Numbers / References